 - 1) Coverage rate of ESG analysis: ESG integration, through ESG rating via Carmignac's proprietary "START" (System for Tracking and Analysis of a Responsible Trajectory) platform, which includes in-house and external ESG scores, is applied to at least 90% of securities (excluding cash and derivatives). - 2) Reduction of the investment universe (minimum 20% of the portfolio's equity and corporate bond components): - a.
 Exclusions at management company level: unsustainable activities and practices are identified using an approach based on international standards and rules in the following areas: (a) controversies concerning the OECD Guidelines, the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work, and the principles of the United Nations Global Compact, (b) controversial weapons, (c) thermal coal production, (d) energy producers, (e) tobacco, (f) adult entertainment. - b.
-Negative screening specific to the fund: Equity portfolio positions with an MSCI rating for the environmental or social pillars of below 1.4 (on a scale from 0 to 10), or with an overall MSCI rating of CCC (on a scale from AAA to CCC), are excluded from the fund's investment universe.
+Negative screening specific to the fund: Equity portfolio positions with an MSCI rating for the environmental or social pillars of below 1.4 (on a scale from 0 to 10), and bond portfolio positions with an MSCI rating for the environmental or social pillars of below 2.5 (on a scale from 0 to 10), or with an overall MSCI rating of CCC (on a scale from AAA to CCC) are excluded from the fund's investment universe.
 Companies with a START score of C or above (on a rating scale of A to E) may re-enter the fund once the portfolio manager has carried out ad-hoc analysis (which may entail engagement with the issuer).
 The table below details the correspondences between the MSCI and START ratings used by the fund for negative screening.

-MSCI CTART rating MSCI
+MSCI START rating MSCI

-lower limit START rating upper limit
+lower limit upper limit

-8 ≤ Α ≤ 10
+8 VI A VI 10

 6 ≤ В < 8

 4 ≤ С < 6

-2 ≤ D < 4
+2 VI D < 4

-0 ≤ E < 2
+0 \leq E < 2

-3) Positive screening (responsible investment): at least 50% of the fund's net assets are invested in the equities of companies that are positively aligned with the United Nations
+3) Positive screening (responsible investment): at least 10% of the fund's net assets are invested in the equities of companies deemed to be aligned with the United Nations

 Sustainable Development Goals.
-The minimum levels of sustainable investments with environmental and social objectives are 5% and 15% of the fund's net assets, respectively.
+The minimum levels of sustainable investments with environmental and social objectives are 1% and 3% of the fund's net assets, respectively.